Kolmogorov-size particles in homogeneous and isotropic turbulence: Introduction

 The point particle approximation coupled with Direct Numerical Simulations of the Navier--Stokes equations (PP-DNS) has been widely used to investigate turbulent particle-laden flow in the one-way coupling regime in several scenarios \citep[see][and references therein]{balachandar-eaton-2010}.
 Despite the large number of studies based on PP-DNS, however, clear understanding of the range of validity of the underlying assumptions of the point-particle model is not yet present, and studies that investigate its limitations are needed.
-In this respect, a step forward has been done in the last years thanks to the introduction of several numerical methods (PR-DNS) which resolve the flow around each particle by coupling the direct numerical simulations of the Navier--Stokes equations with the immersed boundary method (IBM); see for example \cite{kajishima-etal-2001}, \cite{uhlmann-2005}, \cite{huang-etal-2007}, \cite{breugem-2012}, \cite{kempe-frolich-2012} and \cite{hori-rosti-takagi-2022}.
+In this respect, a step forward has been done in the last years thanks to the introduction of several numerical methods (PR-DNS) which couple the Direct Numerical Simulations of the Navier--Stokes equations with techniques that resolve the flow around each particle and capture the effect of the no-slip boundary condition at the particles' surface on the flow.
+We mention the arbitrary Lagrangian-Eulerian (ALE) technique \citep{hu-patankar-zhu-2001}, the overset-grid approaches \citep{burton-eaton-2005,koblitz-etal-2017,vreman-2017,horne-mahesh-2019}, the Physalis technique introduced by \cite{prosperetti-oguz-2001} and the immersed boundary method (IBM) \citep{kajishima-etal-2001,uhlmann-2005,huang-etal-2007,breugem-2012,kempe-frolich-2012,hori-rosti-takagi-2022}.
 Unlike experiments, PR-DNS allows to explain the underlying physical mechanisms and investigate the limitations of the point-particle approximation.